swasun/MaximumSubarray/README.md

-Four algorithms to compute the Maximum Subarray Problem (School Project, Complexity class, 2017).
+A simple program that implements four algorithms to compute the Maximum Subarray Problem (School Project, Complexity class, 2017).

 ## Complexity